wustlcse/FAQ/docs/index.md

 ---
 <h2 class="anchored" id="i-am-struggling-and-need-some-help--is-tutoring-available-for-cse-classes">I am struggling and need some help.
 Is tutoring available for CSE classes?</h2>
- Yes.
+<a id=8></a> Yes.
 Dean Chris Ramsay keeps a list of available tutors for classes and he can try to match you with somebody who can help.
 The relevant web page at Engineering Student Services (ESS) is [here](https://engineering.wustl.edu/current-students/student-services/Pages/advising.aspx).
 If you are primariy a SEAS student you may receive up to 4 hours of tutoring free through ESS.
 Otherwise, tutors can still be found but you would have to pay.

 <span class="tag-links">[#academia](#academia) [#cse131](#cse131) [#get_help](#get_help) [#graduate](#graduate) [#jobs](#jobs) [#needs_review](#needs_review) [#student_life](#student_life) [#undergraduate](#undergraduate)</span>
 <br><span class="discussion-link "><a href="https://github.com//wustlcse/FAQ/discussions/8">Discussions View</a></span>

 ---
 <h2 class="anchored" id="i-cannot-access-my-repository--what-should-i-do">I cannot access my repository.
 What should I do?</h2>
- First, make sure you have a repository.
+<a id=59></a> First, make sure you have a repository.
 If you added the class after the first day of classes, then ask the instructor to make sure you have a repository set up.
 The information on how to access your repository is included with [Lab 0](../Modules/0/lab.shtml).

 >  The most common problem is that you are not authenticating correctly with the server.
 > * For your username, be sure to supply your WUSTL key name **but spell it completely in lower case**.
 For example, if you are used to typing `John.Doe` as your user name, type it in as `john.doe`.